Latvia is a European crossroads point between the West

 States, that due to their later incorporation within the 'Soviet Empire'

 their life standard was higher than that of the colonial power itself.
-It is a

 somewhat unusual situation and is often used as an argument against the

 concept of the colonia( character of the Soviet rule.
-However, it is by no
+However, it is by

 means unique - a similar situation was there in Franco's Spain where